Whistle Stop (1946 film): Critical response

 When the film was released, film critic Bosley Crowther, dismissed it, writing, "A slice of sordid life in a small mid-Western town was somewhat faithfully reflected in Maritta Wolff's novel, Whistle Stop, but the same can't be said for the picture, based upon it, which came to the Globe on Saturday.
 This plainly remote and artificial concoction lacks flavor, consistency, reason and even dramatic suspense.
 And it is also abominably acted—which covers about everything ...
 The film was directed by Leonide Moguy, late of France.
 Don't ask us why."

 Variety, however, was more positive in their review.
 The staff wrote, "Heavy melodrama, adapted from the Maritta M. Wolff novel of same title, is somber melodrama, vignetting a seamy side of life in a small town.
 Production and playing are excellent and the direction strong, although latter is given to occasional arty tone ...
 Gardner displays her best work to date as the girl who must have her man.
 McLaglen hits top form as the not too bright bartender, and Conway is smooth as the heavy.
 Score is an aid in projecting the somber mood."

-Recently, film critic Dennis Schwartz was harsh in his review, writing, "A low-level B film on the seamy side-of-life, that revolves around a bitter love triangle.
-It's directed without too much skill by Leonide Moguy (Paris After Dark/Two Women/Diary of a Bad Girl) ...
-The wannabe film noir is dumber than dumb.
-The convoluted storyline has about as much going for it as the risible loser performance does by a miscast George Raft, who never looked quite as stiff as he does in this stinker.
-All the main characters are unsympathetic, and the plot is brainless.
-It's one of those somber films about the human condition that has nothing important to say about the human condition, but is unintentionally funny when it tries to be the most serious."